Celshade/BTCelParse/README.md

 ## System Requirements:
 _This program was created on WSL2 and is intended for use with Linux/Unix compatible systems._
-_Windows OS functionality has not yet been tested_
+_Windows OS functionality has not yet been tested prior to release, and additional configuration may be necessary._

 1. **Python [3.11+]**:
     * See docs and install instructions -> [here](https://www.python.org/)